the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [6.2.8.1] =

+* Security - Ensure all password protected posts have their settings respected.

 = [6.2.8] 2023-11-16 =

 * Version - The Events Calendar 6.2.8 is only compatible with Event Tickets 5.7.0 and higher